Research

 Machine-Readable Trust

-How reviews, return policies, SSL, and brand signals are interpreted by AI systems, and which formats AI agents can actually extract without JavaScript rendering.
+How reviews, return policies, SSL, and brand signals are interpreted by AI systems, and which formats AI agents can extract without JavaScript rendering.

 Active research